iankils/htmlemail/README.md

 # HTML Email

 For this assignment you are going to create an email, similiar to one of Mr. Blank's emails that he sends on a regular basis, just plain text and no style.
+As a suggestion, a Halloween themed email might be fun. 💀👻🎃🦇

 ## Submission
 You will submit your email twice.
 1. Make sure all your files are uploaded here on GitHub.
 2. You will email me, ikilpatrick@schools.nyc.gov, your finished email.

+Due Date: TBD

 ## Step 1
 ### Research